 TRADE is used to transfer money, gems, and jewelry from one character to another.
-Indicate which character to trade with, and then indicate what and how much is traded to the other character.
+Indicate which character is to receive, and then indicate what and how much is traded to the other character.

 DROP permanently removes money from a character.
 Dropped money may not be recovered.